ugolabo/webpy_py311/README.md

 To run this interactive story locally, please ensure your environment meets the following requirements:

 1. Clone the Repository: Begin by cloning the project files to your machine.
-1. Environment: The application is designed for Python 3.11.
+1. Environment: The application is built targeting Python 3.11 compatibility.
+It is confirmed to run on Python 3.10, which is the version currently used for deployment on PythonAnywhere.
 1. Dependencies: Install the required web.py framework: `pip install web.py`

 ### Directory Layout